FlagOpen/FlagAttention/README.md

 ### Build a Distribution & Install

-Following modern python packaging convention, `FlagAttention` is configured by [`pyproject.toml`](https://pip.pypa.io/en/stable/reference/build-system/pyproject-toml/), and no `setup.py` is provided.
-To build a distribution, either a source distribution or a binary distribution, python module `build` is recommended.
+Following modern python packaging convention, FlagAttention is configured by [`pyproject.toml`](https://pip.pypa.io/en/stable/reference/build-system/pyproject-toml/), and no `setup.py` is provided.
+To build a distribution, either a source distribution or a binary distribution, python package `build` is recommended.

 First, install `build` package via pip.